feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 Examples
 --------

-The complexity of the class lies in the different options to split the input dataframe in order to compute the PSI.
-Therefore, we provide several examples illustrating the different approaches.
+The versatility of the class lies in the different options to split the input dataframe in a reference or basis data set with the "expected" distributions and a test set, which will be evaluated against the reference.

+After splitting the data, :class:`DropHighPSIFeatures()` goes ahead and compares the feature distributions in both datasets by computing the PSI.

+To illustrate how to best use this class depending on your scenario or data, we provide various examples illustrating the different approaches or scenarios.

 Case 1: split data based on proportions (split_frac)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In this case, :class:`DropHighPSIFeatures()` will split the dataset in 2, based on the
+indicated proportion.
+The proportion is indicated in the `split_frac` parameter.
+You have
+the option to select a variable in `split_col` or leave it to None.

 Let's first create a toy dataframe containing random variables.